7 Outdoor Balcony Flooring: More Durable, Stylish, and Waterproof

 - Rubber flooring

-** We have included the price range when we conduct this research.
+** We have included the price range as per the market in January 2026.
 It can vary with your region and the quality of the material.

-Artificial grass is an excellent choice for balcony flooring.
-Artificial grass offers a natural, green aesthetic with minimal maintenance to the balcony floors.
+Artificial grass is an excellent solution for outdoor balcony flooring.
+Artificial grass offers a natural, green aesthetic with minimal maintenance to the outdoor balcony floors.
 It falls under the carpet flooring category, as it mimics the look and feel of real grass while providing a soft, cushioned surface.

 The price range for artificial grass flooring varies based on pile height, density, and quality.
-Its price is typically ranging from $3 to $15 per square foot.
-Artificial grass is available as green, but some variations in darker or lighter shades exist to match different design preferences.
+Its price is typically ranges from $3 to $15 per square foot.
+Artificial grass is available in green, but some variations in darker or lighter shades exist to match different design preferences.
 The key features of artificial grass include outdoor suitability, UV resistance, water resistance, and skid resistance.
-Hence artificial grasses are perfect for balconies exposed to sun, rain, or heavy foot traffic areas.
+Hence, artificial grasses are perfect for balconies exposed to sun, rain, or heavy foot traffic areas.

 Artificial grass usually comes in a rectangular or square shape, making it easy to install in various balcony layouts.
 These are made of synthetic fibers like polyethylene or polypropylene.
 These are highly resistant to weathering.
 Artificial grass adds natural-looking, grooved, or matte textures to the balcony.